praveentitusf/MLOps-Project-2025-Flower-Classification/EXAM README.md

 > **Did you implement any rules for code quality and format?
 What about typing and documentation?
 Additionally,**
 > **explain with your own words why these concepts matters in larger projects.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We used ... for linting and ... for formatting.
-We also used ... for typing and ... for documentation.
-These*
-> *concepts are important in larger projects because ... .
-For example, typing ...*
->
 > Answer: Yes, we implemented several rules for code quality and formatting to maintain a clean and consistent codebase.
 We followed PEP8 guidelines using tools like Ruff for linting and code style enforcement.
 Our code is modular, with separate scripts for training, preprocessing, and serving, making it easier to test and maintain.

-We also used type hints in our functions to improve code clarity and help with debugging and static analysis.
+> We also used type hints in our functions to improve code clarity and help with debugging and static analysis.
 Additionally, we included docstrings to explain the purpose and expected inputs/outputs of functions, which improves code readability and helps other developers understand the logic faster.

-These practices are especially important in larger projects, where multiple people work on the same codebase over time.
+> These practices are especially important in larger projects, where multiple people work on the same codebase over time.
 Consistent formatting, proper typing, and clear documentation reduce confusion, prevent bugs, and make onboarding new contributors easier.
 They also support better tooling and automated testing, which is critical for maintaining quality as the project grows.

 ## Version control